what does it mean to be queer?

 For me being queer means being every version of myself that it is possible to be.
 Labelling myself label-less.
 It’s complicated and yet so easy.
 It also helped me develop the good quality of seeing the best in people even when they’re ‘different’ in society’s eyes.
 While that’s their normal.
 Being queer is my normal.

-I was born and raised in Italy till the age of 16, when I then realised that my home country wasn’t the right fit for me.
+I was born and raised in Italy till the age of 16, when I then realized that my home country wasn’t the right fit for me.
 I couldn’t really point out to why I was feeling that way.
 I just felt that something was misplaced.
 So the closeted, gloriously girly 16 year-old me, moved to America.
 Long story short, it was a shit show of an experience.
 Away from family and friends, I finally had the chance to experience who the real me was and what I needed.

 Back in Italy, I finally found the courage to tell my dad I was gay.
-I thought coming out would give me the peace I was so looking for but I am transgender – something I realised years later, simply because I was never educated on what it was.
+I thought coming out would give me the peace I was so looking for but I am transgender – something I realized years later, simply because I was never educated on what it was.
 Now I have been in transition and taking testosterone for five months.

 In a way, to be queer is to be free, to be true to yourself.
 Getting out of that social norm of constricted expressionism, maintaining certain looks and constructs to satisfy societal needs.
 Personally, I expressed my uniqueness through my clothing, especially when I was still closeted, as that was the only way for me to kind of show my true sexuality – through fashion.
 This steering away from those expectations of what I should look like is a form of rebellion against the whole idea of societal standards.